Hillsong Church founder Brian Houston not guilty of concealing father's abuse

 "It may be that in this case there is an alignment between the interest of Mr Sengstock and the interest of the Church," he said.

-Hillsong has become famous for a brand of modern evangelism that has attracted millions of followers.
+Founded by Mr Houston in Sydney 40 years ago, Hillsong has become a global megachurch known for a brand of modern evangelism that has attracted millions of followers.

 It also made Brian Houston one of the world's most famous preachers.
 He remained the church's global senior pastor until 2022 when he resigned following allegations he behaved inappropriately towards two women.